tariqksoliman/Vissonance/README.md

 [Demo](https://tariqksoliman.github.io/Vissonance/) - currently only works in non-mobile Chrome

 ## Music
-The demo uses the follow tracks:
+The demo uses the following tracks:
 *I tried to find copyright free songs.
 If one of the follow songs is yours and you'd like it taken down, I'll happily do it.*